cryptax/cryptax.github.io/content/posts/advent2023.md

 ## 3.1

 We get a file with numbers and miscellaneous characters.
-We must add all numbers who have a misc characters just next to the numbers, let that be left, right, up, down or in diagonal. (`.` does not count as a character).
+We must add all numbers who have a misc characters just next to the numbers, let that be left, right, up, down or in diagonal.
+Character `.` does not count as a character).

 What a pain!